About African violets

 African violets (or Saintpaulia) are a genus of plants within the Gesneriad family.
 Discovered in 1892 by Baron von St Paul (hence the botanical name), many species can still be found growing in the Eastern Arc Mountains of Tanzania and Kenya.
 Though their geography is tropical, most species reside in the mountains, at altitude, and under the cover of other plants.
 This makes African violets ideal for the indoor home garden or window–requiring only moderate (“room”) temperatures and light.
 Though many of the native Saintpaulia are now threatened by loss of habitat, millions of their modern descendants are grown throughout the world in homes of collectors and hobbyists.
 As you’ll see by viewing our site and catalog, modern African violet hybrids can be spectacular and very different from the simple species first discovered more than a century ago.
 Much information about their care and environment can be found throughout these pages.

-Standard African violets are those varieties that, when mature, will exceed 8" in diameter.
-In practice, most grow to about 10-12".
-When grown for exhibition, they can exceed 18-24" across.
-We grow only those varieties that we deem superior to others in growth habit and bloom.
-These aren't your usual, run-of-the mill supermarket African violets!
+Grow them large.
+Standard African violets are those varieties that, when mature, will exceed 8″ in diameter.
+In practice, most grow to about 10-12″.
+When grown for exhibition, they can exceed 18-24″ across.
+We grow only those varieties that we deem superior to others in growth and blooming habit.
+These aren’t your usual, run-of-the mill supermarket African violets!
 Only their size is ordinary.

 Pictured at left: Olive with a ‘Best in Show’ exhibit, ‘Opera’s il Straniero’